Nuggets vs. Suns Injury Report Today - May 9

 - The Nuggets put up 115.8 points per game, only 4.2 more points than the 111.6 the Suns allow.

-- On the offensive side of the ball, the Nuggets have had a tough time putting the ball in the basket over their last 10 games, scoring 114 points per contest over that span as opposed to the 115.8 they've racked up over the course of this season.
+- The Nuggets' offense has been less productive over their last 10 games, scoring 114 points a contest compared to the 115.8 they've averaged this year.

-- Denver makes 11.8 three-pointers per game (18th in the league), while its opponents have made 11.4 on average.
+- Phoenix makes 12.2 three-pointers per game (13th in the league), while its opponents have made 11.4 on average.

 Nuggets vs. Suns Betting Info